ehsky/OpportunityTerritory2AssignmentFilter/README.md

 **OBS** \
 This code is dependent on salesforce TestFactory.csl.
 Before installing make sure that you do not have a class with this name. \
-The below steps will overrite any existing code.
+The below steps will overwrite any existing code.

+Step 2 requires that you have setup at least one Territory Model and Territory Type.
+For the test classes to run successful \
+You find and setup this in Setup -> Feature Settings -> Territories

+### Install steps

 **Step 1:** Install as an unlocked package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2G000000Y19lQAC \
-**Step 2:** Quick deploy this repo to the same org. \
+**Step 2:** Quick deploy this repo to the same org.
 [![Deploy to salesforce](/.assets/deploy.png)](https://githubsfdeploy.herokuapp.com/?owner=ehsky&repo=OpportunityTerritory2AssignmentFilter)